Shreya01-C/vendor_performance_analysis/README.md

-# Venor Parfomance Analysis
+# Vendor Parfomance Analysis
+---
 ## Overview
--
 This project evaluates vendor performance and retail inventory dynamics to drive strategic insights for purchasing, pricing, and inventory optimization.
 A complete data pipeline was built using SQL for ETL, Python for analysis and hypothesis testing, and Power BI for visualization.

 ---
 ## Business Problem
 Effective inventory and sales management are critical in the retail sector.
 This project aims to: